shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Including source, provides a way to distribute a 'compilation' much like the `slang-repro` file.
 It may also be useful such that a shader could be recompiled on a target.
 This could be for many reasons - allowing support for future platforms, allowing recompilation to improve performance or allowing compilation to happen on client machines for rare scenarios on demand.

-## Manifest or association

-A typical container will contain kernels - in effect blobs.
-The blobs themselves, or the blob names are not going to be sufficient to express the amount of information that is necessary to meet the goals laid out at the start of this document.
-Some extra information may be user supplied.
-Some extra information might be user based to know how to classify different kernels.
-Therefore it is necessary to have some system to handle this metadata.

-As previously discussed the underlying container format is a file system.
-Some limited information could be infered from the filename.
-For example a .spv extension file is probably SPIR-V blob.
-For more rich meta data describing a kernel something more is needed.
-Two possible approaches could be to have a 'manifest' that described the contents of the container.
-Another approach would to have a file associated with the kernel that describes it's contents.

-Single Manifest Pros

-* Single file describes contents
-* Probably faster to load and use
-* Reduces the amount of extra files
-* Everything describing how the contents is to be interpretted is all in one place

-Single Manifest Cons

-* Not possible to easily add and remove contents - requires editing of the manifest, or tooling
-  * Extra tooling specialized tooling was deemed undesirable in original problem description
-* Manifest could easily get out of sync with the contents

-Associated Files Pros

-* Simple
-* Can use normal file system tooling to manipulate
-* The contents of the container is implied by the contents of the file system
-  * Easier to keep in sync

-Associated Files Cons

-* Requires traversal of the container 'file system' to find the contents
-* Might mean a more 'loose' association between results

-Another possible way of doing the association is via a directory structure.
-The directory might contain the 'manifest' for that directory.

-Given that we want the format to represent a file system, and that we would want it to be easy and intuitive how to manipulate the represtation, using a single manifest is probably ruled out.
-It remains to be seen which is preferable in practice, but it seems likely that using 'associated files' is probably the way to go.

-## How to represent data

-As previously discussed, unless there is a very compelling reason not to we want to use representations that are open standards and easy to use.
-We also need such representations to be resilient to changes.
-It is important that file formats can be human readable or easily changable into something that is human readable.
-For these reasons, JSON seems to be a good option for our main 'meta data' representation.
-Additionally Slang already has a JSON system.

-If it was necessary to have meta data stored in a more compressed format we could consider also supporting [BSON](https://en.wikipedia.org/wiki/BSON).
-Conversion between BSON and JSON can be made quickly and simply.
-BSON is a well known and used standard.

 ## Other aspects